Quantum Nonlinearity for Optical Neural Computing: Results

-Having established the importance of strong nonlinearity at the device level, we now address the central question of scalability: to what extent can such nonlinearities support truly large-scale systems, such as modern language models?
+Having established the importance of strong nonlinearity at the device level, we now examine how the choice of nonlinearity constrains the optical power of large-scale systems.
+We consider only the optical power needed to drive the nonlinear activations, and ask what this nonlinearity-limited power would be for present-day LLMs.
 As a quantitative baseline, we note that in standard digital MLPs, common activation functions typically increase the total curvature by $r_{\mathrm{digital}}\simeq 1.045\sim 1.095$ per layer (see Supplementary Note S10 for details).
 We therefore ask: for a given physical nonlinearity, what is the minimum optical intensity $I_{\min}$ required to match this digital baseline?
 Using our established framework, we compute the expressive power $r(I)$ for three representative platforms: Kerr nonlinearity in a $50~\mu$m long silicon waveguide \cite{dinu2003third, dulkeith2006self}, saturable absorption in stacked graphene layers \cite{bao2009atomic, lau2022comparison} ($15$ nm total thickness), and our proposed quantum activation unit (see Supplementary Note S11 for details).
 We find that maintaining the target expressive power in silicon requires intensities exceeding $72.6\,\mathrm{W}/\mu\mathrm{m}^{2}$, while graphene requires approximately $0.02\,\mathrm{W}/\mu\mathrm{m}^{2}$.
-In contrast, the quantum activation unit achieves the same baseline at merely $\sim 0.5\,\mathrm{nW}/\mu\mathrm{m}^{2}$.
-This represents an efficiency improvement of roughly $4.1\times10^{7}$ times relative to graphene and $1.5\times10^{11}$ times relative to silicon.
+In contrast, the quantum activation unit achieves the same baseline at merely $\sim {0.24}\,\mathrm{nW}/\mu\mathrm{m}^{2}$.
+This represents an efficiency improvement of roughly $8.3\times10^{7}$ times relative to graphene and $3.0\times10^{11}$ times relative to silicon.
+This quantitative comparison reveals the inadequacy of conventional nonlinear materials, and shows that the quantum nonlinearity proposed here can overcome this limitation.